-Potato Curry 1 With No Onion Gravy, North Indian
+Potato Curry 1, With No Onions (Onion Free), North Indian

 This is one of the simplest of dishes to make and probably one of the most commonly eaten one in North Indian houses.
 In my parent's house, it was made on most festivals, to be served with Poories or Kachauries.Traditionally, no onions are added to the gravy, it is simply made with tomatoes, ginger and spices.
 If cooking as a food for fasting, add 'Sendha Namak' rock salt, instead of normal sea salt.
 Serves 4.